Medicare Benefits Schedule

 Resources and Information:

-What is Medicare Safety Nets?
+About Medicare Safety Nets?

 Medicare safety nets give you extra support if you have high out-of-pocket medical costs.
 Once you incur a certain amount of out-of-pocket costs for out-of-hospital medical services, Medicare gives you a higher amount back for the rest of the year.